SupanutT/Tuang-Tang/README.md

 - **Next.js is a Game Changer**

   Trying out Next.js for the first time was like entering a new universe in web development.
 It made us rethink how we build websites, but in a good way.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

+## Updates

+As we kick off our project, we want to quickly recap what we've done each day.
+This helps us learn and adjust our strategies for the next project.
+These summaries are like our project diaries, helping us see what's working, tackle challenges, and figure out what we'd do differently next time.
+It's all about improving as we go along!

+- 25 Jan : Investigate and study how to implement the Next Auth for replacing the plain JWT Authorization for better integration and security.

+<p align="right">(<a href="#readme-top">back to top</a>)</p>